-These are organised by the Deputy Chief Master and held termly.
-A written report, which includes any concerns raised by staff involved, is reviewed by the health & safety committee and any recommendations are communicated to staff and boys.
+These are held termly.
+A written report, which includes any concerns raised by staff involved, is reviewed by the KEHS/KES Health & Safety committee and any recommendations are communicated to staff and students.

 The first drill is held early in September.
-Staff are told of the time of the fire practice and reminded of the evacuation procedure in the full staff meeting immediately prior to the first fire practice.
+Staff are told of the time of the fire practice and reminded of the evacuation procedure immediately prior to the first fire practice.

-The second drill is normally held in the spring term when an attempt is made to replicate a real evacuation.
+The second drill is normally held in the Spring term when an attempt is made to replicate a real evacuation.